yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 ## Problem Statement

 In our scenario, we have a drone that is engaged in delivering packages within a bustling urban environment.
 Unlike other existing systems in the market where packages are dropped from above using ```parachutes```, our innovative approach employs a ```cord mechanism```.
 This cord is securely attached to the package and is gradually lowered once the drone reaches its destination.
-While this novel system offers enhanced user experience and prioritizes the well-being of all involved parties, it does come with a potential **drawback**.
+While this novel system offers an enhanced user experience and prioritizes the well-being of all involved parties, it does come with a potential **drawback**.
 There is a possibility that an individual or an animal, either intentionally or unintentionally, may pull or trip on the attached cord.
 Such an action poses **risks** to both the user and the drone, potentially leading to **injuries** in certain circumstances.

-The drone is equipped with RGB camera and Stereo camera.
+The drone is equipped with an RGB camera and a Stereo camera.
 Utilizing the data collected by these cameras, we can develop a sophisticated tracking system.
 This system will enable the drone to safely lower the package to the ground, ensuring that it does so only when it predicts a **minimal risk** of the cord being pulled.
 By analyzing the camera data, the tracking system will be capable of identifying and tracking individuals or animals that are in close proximity to the intended landing position of the drone's package.
 This proactive approach will allow the drone to avoid potential risks and ensure the ```safe delivery``` of packages without endangering users or causing harm to surrounding individuals or animals.

 While computer vision-based tracking algorithms have been widely used, it's important to consider the challenges posed by urban delivery environments.
 In city settings, the presence of obstructions such as trees, electric poles, and buildings can hinder the effectiveness of computer vision alone.
 Additionally, the dynamic nature of urban environments introduces a multitude of moving objects that need to be accounted for.
 To ensure safe and reliable operations, it is crucial for our tracking system to be capable of accurately detecting and tracking not only stationary objects but also individuals or animals approaching the drone's landing position, as they pose a significant risk of collision with the drone or the package it carries.